Key Takeaway

 Will facial volume come back if I stop tirzepatide?

 If you regain weight after stopping tirzepatide, some facial fat may return.
-However, skin that has stretched and lost elasticity may not fully retract, so your face may not look exactly as it did before treatment.
+But skin that has stretched and lost elasticity may not fully retract, so your face may not look exactly as it did before treatment.
 Maintaining weight stability is important for consistent results.

 At what point during tirzepatide treatment does facial aging become noticeable?